marijnh/Eloquent-JavaScript/08_error.md

 seeing whether it does the right thing.

 Doing this by hand, again and again, is a really bad idea.
-Not only is it annoying, it also tends to be ineffective, since it takes too much time to exhaustively test everything every time you make a change.
+Not only is it annoying, it also tends to be ineffective since it takes too much time to exhaustively test everything every time you make a change.

 Computers are good at repetitive tasks, and testing is the ideal repetitive task.
 Automated testing is the process of writing a program that tests another program.
-Writing tests is a bit more work than testing manually, but once you've done it you gain a kind of
+Writing tests is a bit more work than testing manually, but once you've done it, you gain a kind of
 superpower: it takes you only a few seconds to verify that your program still behaves properly in all the situations you wrote tests for.
 When you break something, you'll immediately notice, rather than